localstack/docs/content/en/user-guide/aws/acm/index.md

 ## Getting started

 This guide is designed for users who are new to ACM and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
-Follow these steps to get started:

 Start your LocalStack container using your preferred method, then use the [RequestCertificate API](https://docs.aws.amazon.com/acm/latest/APIReference/API_RequestCertificate.html) to request a new public ACM certificate.
 Specify the domain name you want to request the certificate for, and any additional options you need.
 Here's an example command: